biocore/qiime/doc/tutorials/tutorial.rst

 Running Workflow Scripts in Parallel
 -----------------------------------------------
 Users can run the workflow scripts in parallel by passing "-a" option to each of the scripts.
 In the :file:`custom_parameters.txt` file, the users can customize the number of jobs to start (i.e. jobs_to_start), whether to keep the temporary files generated (retain_temp_files), and the number of seconds to sleep (seconds_to_sleep).
-If running on a duo-core computer, you can set the number of jobs to start as 2, as follows:
+If running on a dual-core computer, you can set the number of jobs to start as 2, as follows:

 .. note::